Never Standing Still

 Elite Circuit Recording Artists, Shannon and the band have consistently been at the top of the bluegrass charts with their last 4 recordings; scoring two number 1 and numerous Top Ten songs.
 This band believes in heartfelt original material and features tight-knit harmonies and superb lyrical instrumentation.

-Complete professionals with evidence to back it up; Shannon Slaughter and County Clare consists of Shannon on guitar and vocals, Ron Inscore on mandolin and vocals, Cliff Bailey on acoustic bass and vocals, Owen Piatt on banjo and vocals, Matt Wingate on mandolin, guitar and vocals and Casey Murray on banjo.
+Complete professionals with evidence to back it up; Shannon Slaughter and County Clare consists of Shannon on guitar and vocals, Ron Inscore on mandolin and vocals, Cliff Bailey on acoustic bass and vocals, Trevor Watson on banjo and vocals, Owen Piatt on banjo and vocals, Matt Wingate on mandolin, guitar and vocals and Casey Murray on banjo.
 A more than frequent special guest at their shows is Heather Slaughter; talented bassist, mandolinist and vocalist extraordinaire.
 This band packs quite a strong punch!
 We hope you enjoy the site and we really hope to see you at a show soon!